ronishahill/Data-Analysis-Portfolio/README.md

 **Description:** The dataset used for this project contains records of houses that have been sold in Nashville, TN between 2013-2019.
 This project includes the following steps: Data Loading, Data Cleaning and Data Preprocessing

-**Skills:** Data Interpretation, Visual & Infromation Design, Interactive Visualization, User Interface (UI) Design, Storytelling & Commuication, Statistics
+**Skills:** Data Interpretation, Visual & Information Design, Interactive Visualization, User-Interface (UI) Design, Storytelling & Commuication, Statistics

 **Technology:** Tableau & Excel